summajee/TechnologyRead/ai/Reading Material.md

 U𝘀𝗲 𝘁𝗵𝗲𝘀𝗲 𝘁𝗼𝗼𝗹𝘀 to help visualize AI’s full processing logic, from tokenization to decision-making, so you can spot where reasoning works and where it fails:

 📌 [Tokenization](https://tiktokenizer.vercel.app/)

 📌 [Visualize Datasets](atlas.nomic.ai)

 📌 See [LLM Architecture Flows](https://bbycroft.net/llm)

 📌 Bonus: [Understand Transformer Steps](https://lnkd.in/g7P-C4HJ)

+# Notes:
+1. How does large model training is accelerated?
+Roughly there are few techniques.
+This is short nice [blog](https://alessiodevoto.github.io/parallelism/)
+   - **Data Parallelism**, Large training data and model fits in a single GPU.
+   - **Model Parallelism**, Here Models are too big to fit into a single GPU.
+Dividing across GPU leads to very poor GPU utilization.
+   - **Pipeline Parallelism**, It solves the GPU utilization with complex scheduling but increases overhead.
+   - **ZeRO**, Need better unerstanding